Buying a Home in a New York City New Development Vs. Old: Which is Better?

 In New York, condo and co-op owners usually pay higher taxes than single-family homeowners.

-However, there is a way many avoid this--by applying for tax abatements.
+However, there is a way many avoid this--by applying for tax reductions.

-Not long ago, developers of luxury condos in New York could apply for a tax abatement for themselves, which also benefitted the condo buyers.
+Not long ago, developers of luxury condos in New York could apply for a tax abatement, which benefitted the condo buyers.

-This was a program through the 421a tax exemption/abatement program.
+This was a program through the 421a tax exemption/reduction program.
 Condo owners could pay low taxes for 15-20 years (the last few years paying increased staggered taxes).

-However, the city in 2018 changed the rules making it all but highly unlikely most developers would be able to take advantage of this program.
+However, the City of 2018 changed the rules, making it highly unlikely that most developers could take advantage of this program.

-Today, there are very few buildings that can offer tax abatements under 421a and the numbers will dwindle year after year.
+Today, very few buildings can offer tax abatements under 421a, and the numbers will dwindle year after year.

-The J51 tax abatement is still very much alive, although not considered as "good" for savings and not applicable to new construction.
+The J51 tax reduction is still alive, although not considered "good" for savings and not applicable to new construction.

 The J51 tax program is designed around improvements and repairs to a building, so older buildings take advantage of this tax break.